Editor’s Note: This guest post is from Marc Blesoff, who facilitates aging workshops in several prisons.

 Three years ago I ended my career as a criminal defense attorney.
 Since then, I have been facilitating both Wise Aging Workshops (from the Institute for Jewish Spirituality) and Conscious Aging Workshops (from the Institute Of Noetic Sciences, IONS).
 These programs are extremely compatible with one another and both highlight the opportunities to live well all the way through our last third of life.

 Last March, as a pilot program, I had the opportunity to facilitate an 8 week IONS Conscious Aging Workshop program at a Federal Prison.
 I had been in and out of jails and prisons for over thirty years to visit my former clients, most of whom had been young.
 Now I sensed a circle closing as I went back inside to work with men my own age or older.
+I studied all possible mitigating factors to reduce sentence.

 According to Federal Bureau of Prisons (BOP) data, inmates age 50 and older are the fastest growing segment of its inmate population, increasing 25 percent from 2009-2013.
 By contrast, during the same period, the population of inmates 49 and younger decreased approximately 1 percent.